normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DDBServiceClientAPI.md

 ```
 ## Update Item

 The **UpdateItem** operation can be used to do a partial update of the item in DynamoDB.
-This is really useful when you are only changing a few fields and can save you from consuming write units for attributes that you are changing.
+This is really useful when you are only changing a few fields and can save you from consuming write units for attributes that you are not changing.

 ```cs --source-file ../Snippets/DDBServiceClientAPI.cs --project ../Snippets/Snippets.csproj --region service_client_update
 ```